gvnlm/full-stack-open-solutions/part0/README.md

     participant Browser
     participant Server

-    note right of Browser: Browser re-renders the notes currently on the page, as well as rendering the newly created note
+    note right of Browser: Browser re-renders the notes currently on the page, as well as rendering the inputted note

     Browser->>Server: HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate Server
-    note right of Browser: Browser sends newly created note to Server note left of Server: Server updates notes Server-->>Browser: HTTP status code: 201 Created (i.e., the request succeeded, creating a new resource as a result)
+    note right of Browser: Browser sends the inputted note to Server note left of Server: Server updates notes Server-->>Browser: HTTP status code: 201 Created (i.e., the request succeeded, creating a new resource as a result)
 ```